mbakholdina/lib-tcpdump-processing/README.md

 ### `plot-snd-timing`

-This script plots the delta between packet capture time and SRT packet timestamp based on a network `.pcap(ng)` trace file.
-Intermediate data is stored in `.csv` format in the same directory as the original file.
-Both sender and receiver side dumps are supported.
+This script parses .pcap(ng) tcpdump trace file captured at the sender side and plots the time delta between SRT packet timestamp (srt.timestamp) and packet time captured by Wireshark at the sender side (ws.time).
+This could be done for either SRT original DATA packets only, or both original and retransmitted DATA packets.

 Usage:
 ```